13% OFF MOST US WATER BRAND RESIDENTIAL SYSTEMS* | COUPON: VOYAGE20

 Please note that many of our carriers are experiencing delays in shipping, please know that we are doing everything necessary to get your items to you as quickly as possible.
 Thank you for your understanding.

-Although hydrogen sulfide is a poisonous gas, the levels this type of sulfur in water are more of a nuisance than a health threat.
-When your water smells like sulfur, turning on the hot water for a shower or to wash dishes can release a burst of foul-smelling odor.
+Recognizable by a foul-smelling "Rotten Egg" like odor, sulfides, particularly hydrogen sulfide (H2S) is a serious issue that affects millions of Americans.
+Although hydrogen sulfide is a poisonous gas, the levels of this type of sulfur in water are more of a nuisance than a health threat.
+When your water smells like sulfur, turning on the hot water for a shower or washing dishes can release a burst of foul-smelling odor.
 Your water may also taste bitter or like rotten eggs, making it unpleasant to drink, and it can also affect the taste of foods cooked in it.

 At US Water Systems, we have been removing sulfur from water for decades, and our professional water treatment specialists are here to help you choose the perfect water treatment solution.
 When it comes to choosing a whole house sulfur water filter, oxidation followed by carbon filtration is a very effective option.
 Our best selling systems use hydrogen peroxide as an oxidizing agent, as it’s safe, effective, and has a relatively low cost.

 We always recommend a water test to ensure we provide you with the best possible water treatment solution.

 Sulfur is a naturally occurring element that’s found in many different forms and compounds all over the earth.
 You can often tell if a compound includes sulfur, as it will have a noticeable odor.
 In water, sulfur is typically found in the form of dissolved hydrogen sulfide (H2S) gas, known for its distinct smell of rotten eggs.
 Sewer gas also contains high levels of hydrogen sulfide, and water with high sulfur levels is often said to smell like a sewer.